AI Video Extend Loses Style, Color, or Character

 # DaVinci Resolve

-- Same approach, use Cross Dissolve transition
+- Same approach with the Cross Dissolve transition

 - Or Smooth Cut for character-anchor drift